Criminal Procedure: A Free Law School Casebook

 Like many criminal procedure casebooks, this book takes most of its words from Supreme Court opinions interpreting the Fourth, Fifth, and Sixth Amendments.
 When possible, it links to sources that it cites, such as court opinions and scholarly commentaries.
 It aims to present material clearly, without hiding the ball.
 In addition to covering black-letter law tested on the bar exam, the book explores the practical effects of Supreme Court doctrine on real people, and it encourages students to participate in ongoing debates about policing and prosecution.

-Note: The Word and PDF versions are the complete book.
-The print version will be split into two parts because of printing limitations.
+Note: The Word and two volumes of the PDF versions are both the complete book.
+The print version is split into two parts like the PDF because of printing limitations.